 Number of non-motorist fatalities and serious injuries on all public roads (e.g., bicyclists and pedestrians)

 The State has adopted a goal that by 2030 there will be zero traffic-related fatalities and serious injuries.
-The Sustainable Thurston Report Card monitors our region’s progress towards meeting these goals.
+Track the data on The Profile.

 What is TRPC Doing?